SkillPages/SPHLocationPicker/README.md

                                                                                                     onFailure:nil];
 ```
 4. Optionally set one of the configuration options

 `bounce` (default YES) When set to YES, the tableview map will return to the set size on release.

 `dropPin` (default YES) Allow pins to be dropped on the map.

 `showUserLocation` (default YES) Turn on or off the user's location.

 `searchable` (default NO) When this is set, a datasource which conforms to both `UITableViewDateSource` and `SPHAutoComplete` must be provided.
-This will then display a search bar under the map which will allow the
+This will then display a search bar under the map which will allow the user to search for a location.

 `zoomToDroppedPin` (default YES) When set to YES the map will zoom into the dropped pin.

 `mapHeight` (default 150) The initial height of the map.
 If the map bounces, it will return to this size.

 5. Push the controller